 - Department store debts

 - Cell phone debts

 Whether it is credit card debt or medical bills, DebtBlue is here to help you.
 The DebtBlue team is dedicated to providing debt relief for seniors.
-We are a debt settlement firm that will listen to your situation and help you reduce a portion of your debt.
-To learn if debt settlement is right for you, contact us today.
+We are a debt resolution firm that will listen to your situation and help you reduce a portion of your debt.
+To learn if debt resolution is right for you, contact us today.